The faculty in art history offers degree programs leading to

 from an approved list.

-There are no residency requirements for either degree
+There are no residence requirements for either degree

 program.
 Students who have earned an M.A. degree elsewhere are welcome to apply

 for admission to the Ph.D. program.
 The curriculum is flexible and allows

 students to explore interests in such areas as African studies, American

 studies, Asian studies, classics, archaeology, gender studies, medieval